-This muted pastel watercolor business card is creative yet subtle enough to appeal to everyone.
-The light pastel colors allows the card to look creative but not too bold.
-If you have a design that is complex, try balancing it out by having a basic color on the backside of your business card.
+This muted pastel color business card is creative yet subtle enough to appeal to everyone.
+The light pastel color schemes allows the card to look creative but not too bold.
+If you have a business card design that is complex, try balancing it out by having a basic color on the backside of your business card.

 If you need help choosing colors, take a look at this in-depth guide to pick color schemes.

 Professional Business Card Examples